umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/install/running-umbraco-on-a-mac.md

 with the templates installed on your system, it is now possible to create Umbraco projects.

-To create a project, there is two options:
+To create a project, there are two options:
 - Continue creating projects using the .NET CLI.
 - Create new projects using Visual Studio.